erickfis/NOAA-Storm-Database/readme.md

 ![Population Health: fatalities and injuries](readme_files/figure-markdown_strict/health-plot-1.png)

-The single most fatal event was a **HURRICANE, that occurred in LOUISIANA, ORLEANS, on 2005-08-28, killing 638 people.**
+The single most fatal event was a **hurricane, that occurred in louisiana, orleans, on 2005-08-28, killing 638 people.**

-The most fatal event along the time is the **TORNADO.
+The most fatal event along the time is the **tornado.
 It has killed 5873 people until now.**

-The single most injuring event was a **HURRICANE, that occurred in TEXAS, HARRIS, on 2008-09-12, injuring 2400 people.**
+The single most injuring event was a **hurricane, that occurred in texas, harris, on 2008-09-12, injuring 2400 people.**

-The most injuring event along the time is the **TORNADO.
+The most injuring event along the time is the **tornado.
 It has injuried 94614 people until now.**

 Economic Damages